-The LM3676, a high efficiency step down DC-DC switching buck converter, delivers a constant voltage from a single Lilon battery and input voltage rails from 2.9V to 5.5V to portable devices such as cell phones and PDAs.
-Using a voltage mode architecture with synchronous rectification, the LM3676 has the ability to deliver up to 600 mA depending on the input voltage, output voltage, ambient temperature and the inductor chosen.
+The LM3671, a high efficiency step down DC-DC switching buck converter, delivers a constant voltage from a single Lilon battery and input voltage rails from 2.7V to 5.5V to portable devices such as cell phones and PDAs.
+Using a voltage mode architecture with synchronous rectification, the LM3671 has the ability to deliver up to 600 mA depending on the input voltage, output voltage, ambient temperature and the inductor chosen.

-There are three modes of operation depending on the current required and Mode pin - PWM (Pulse Width Modulation), PFM (Pulse Frequency Modulation), and shutdown.
-The device operates in PWM mode if the load current > 80 mA or when the Mode pin is set high.
-When the mode pin is set low, Auto mode, lighter load current causes the device to automatically switch into PFM for reduced current consumption ($I_Q = 16 \ \mu A$ typ) and prolong battery life .
-Shutdown mode turns off the device, offering the lowest current consumption ($I{SHUTDOWN} = 0.01 \ \mu A$ typ).
+There are three modes of operation depending on the current required - PWM (Pulse Width Modulation), PFM (Pulse Frequency Modulation), and shutdown.
+The device operates in PWM mode at load current of approximately 80 mA or higher.
+Lighter load current cause the device to automatically switch into PFM for reduced current consumption ($I_Q = 16~\mu A$ typ) and a longer battery life.
+Shutdown mode turns off the device, offering the lowest current consumption ($I{SHUTDOWN} = 0.01~\mu A$ typ).